KylePinkerton/CSI2132PROJECT/README.md

 5. Run the app `python app.py`(note: you cannot generate branches in the app right now, so if you want to create user profiles/properties/etc in the app you must insert a row into the branches table first)

 ## Front-end constraints (cuz of yolo)
-1. Only some countries allowed (Canada, US, UK, Australia, France)
+1. Reference country.js to see countries supported
-2. No spaces in propertynames or usernames
+2. No spaces in propertynames or usernames (ez to fix but ya...)
 3. You can only have 1 payment method, 1 payout method, 1 phone, 1 email
 4. probably other things...